Oily Skin

 Cosmetics

 Makeup for women with oily skin should be water based.
-Many companies make light, sheer, water-based foundations, like Maybelline's Pure makeup line, that work well.
+Many companies make light, sheer, water-based foundations, like Maybelline's Pure Stay makeup line, that work well.
 A tinted, oil-free moisturizer may also work well.

 Powders can also help to reduce shine.
 Some powders are specially designed to combat this, like Estee Lauder's Double Matte Oil Controlling Pressed Powder.
 For best results in controlling oil, cosmetic artists suggest patting rather than brushing when applying powder.

-All Over Skin Care
+All-Over Skin Care

 • Many people with oily facial skin also have problems with other parts of their bodies, such as chest, back, and shoulders.
 Using mild soaps or body washes and avoiding scalding showers can help reduce oil and breakouts.
 You can also use oil controlling lotions on these areas if desired.